HiSilicon: Kunpeng 950

 The Kunpeng 950 is HiSilicon's sixth-generation server processor announced in 2019 and scheduled for launch in 2023.

 AI acceleration

-HiSilicon also develops AI Acceleration chips.
+HiSilicon has developed the Huawei Ascend (also known as HiSilicon Ascend) line of artificial intelligence (AI) acceleration chips.
+The product line was introduced in 2018 upon the release of the Ascend 310 and Ascend 910 SoCs.

 Da Vinci architecture

 Each Da Vinci Max AI Core features a 3D Cube Tensor Computing Engine (4096 FP16 MACs + 8192 INT8 MACs), a vector unit (2048bit INT8/FP16/FP32), and a scalar unit.
 It includes a new AI framework called "MindSpore", a platform-as-a-service product called ModelArts, and a lower-level library called Compute Architecture for Neural Networks (CANN).

 Ascend 310

 The Ascend 310 is an AI inference SoC, it was codenamed Ascend-Mini.
 The Ascend 310 is capable of 16 TOPS@INT8 and 8 TOPS@FP16.
 The Ascend 310 features: